 In my opinion, the best brunch spots in LA are categorically on the West Side– Venice, Santa Monica, West Hollywood, etc. DTLA and Beverly Hills have great brunch places, too, but because of the local industrial real estate in those areas, they tend to attract chain restaurants.
 (Nice, boutique chain restaurants, but chain restaurants nonetheless.)

 For the real beatnik California cuisine experience, you have to go South and towards the Pacific.
-There are, of course, exceptions– like Manuela, the restaurant inside the Hauser & Wirth Los Angeles art gallery, which is a unique place to get brunch in the local style.
+There are, of course, exceptions– like Manuela, the restaurant inside the Hauser & Wirth Los Angeles art gallery, which is a unique place to get brunch downtown.

 Otherwise, you generally want to go towards the coast to get your Los Angeles breakfast fix.

 And breakfast in LA is definitely a fix.
 Angelenos love their egg bowls and avocado toast, after all.
 Below, we spotlight where to get the best breakfast and brunch in Los Angeles.

 From iconic strongholds (looking at you, Sqirl) to little-known hole-in-the-walls, each of these LA brunch spots offers fresh, seasonal cuisine that reflects the richness, biodiversity, and cosmopolitan nature of food in the city.
 Ultimately, each destination captures the essence of Los Angeles in its menu, culture, and vibe.

 The cafe offshoot of local favorite restaurant Gjelina is just as good– if more abstract and inventive– as the original.
 Gjusta, on Sunset Ave in Venice, is my all-time favorite brunch spot in Venice.
 It’s casual, and I like the industrial-rustic, come-as-you-are vibe.
 Plus, the egg bowls with fresh veggies and hummus really suit my taste.